Commercial Real Estate Loan Rates: The Essential Guide

 Step 5: Receive Approval

 Commercial Real Estate Loans through our network generally take 3-5 weeks to process.
-Once approved and your file is closed, funds should appear in your bank account in a few business days.
+Once your file is approved and closed, funds should appear in your bank account within a few business days.

 If and when approved for a business term loan, funds should appear in your bank account in 1-2 business days.